robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

  -  A call to `require` with a module identifier (no leading dot or slash) will resolve to the closest module with that name in a parent or sister `node_modules` folder.

 Additionally, a module can be a part of a package.
-Packages encode a potential collection of modules along with their meta-data (dependencies, author, main module, binaries, etc).
+Packages encode a collection of modules along with their meta-data (dependencies, author, main module, binaries, etc).
 We'll talk about packages in depth once we visit NPM later in this article.

 ### First-class modules